noraj/OSCP-Exam-Report-Template-Markdown/FAQ.md

 Related to [this issue](https://github.com/noraj/OSCP-Exam-Report-Template-Markdown/issues/58).

-Due to using Pandoc and a LaTeX template for formating the report, raw backslash (`\`) are interpreted as a control sequence for LaTeX commands.
+Due to using Pandoc and a LaTeX template for formatting the report, raw backslash (`\`) are interpreted as a control sequence for LaTeX commands.

 So if your markdown report contains some plain backslash, you'll get an error like below: